cosmos72/schemesh/README.md

   inside `( )`, `[ ]` or `{ }`.
   If entered at top level, it changes the default syntax until another directive is entered at top level.

-* shell syntax creates Lisp (sh-cmd) objects, which can be started/stopped/managed from both syntaxes
+* shell syntax creates Lisp (sh-cmd) and (sh-job) objects, which can be started/stopped/managed from both syntaxes

 Examples: